Electronic circuits terms for beginners (2024)

 3. Circuit node

-Every electronic component is connected to each other to make a circuit.
+Every electronic component is connected to make a circuit.
 The point at which these components join together is called the node.

 You can consider the circuit node as a meeting point of any two components, as shown in the below diagram.